vFf0621/Dreamer4-torch/README.md

 This will NOT be any more data efficient than other implementations; it just consists of fewer lines of code.

+As well, there will be no need of curating a dataset(the dataset is generated through random interactions at first).

 Install via
 ```python
 pip install -r requirements.txt